postcss/postcss/README.md

 With [postcss-data-packer], you can create a cacheable "sprite" by moving all `data:uri` values to separate file.

 One unique example of PostCSS's power is [RTLCSS].
-As you know, some languages, such as Arabic and Hebrew, write from right-to-left (RTL), instead of the more widespread left-to-right convention.
+As you know, in some languages, such as Arabic and Hebrew, writing moves from right-to-left (RTL), instead of the more widespread left-to-right convention.
 Because a language's directionality affects its readers' perspective, an international site's layout needs to change for RTL users, not just its text.
 (Check out [Arabic Wikipedia] as an example.)